Fitting Reinforcement Learning Model to Behavioral Data under Bandits: Empirical experiments

 \subsection{Numerical results}

-Note that when reporting the numerical results, since the major difference between different local minimization solvers as listed in the first paragraph of \S\ref{sec:benchmarks} only appears in computing time (as shown in tables~\ref{tab:basic_fql_2arm}--\ref{tab:subrew_10arm}), we select the Trust-Region algorithm as the default solver in the following discussion (figures~\ref{fig:2ab} and~\ref{fig:10ab}) because of its robustness, numerical stability, and broad applicability across different problem scales.
-Readers may refer to the tables~\ref{tab:basic_fql_2arm}--\ref{tab:subrew_10arm} of \S\ref{sec:app_table} for the detailed numerical values corresponding to the figures~\ref{fig:2ab} and~\ref{fig:10ab}, as well as those results from the other local minimization solvers that are not included in the figures.
+According to our experiments, the major difference between different local minimization solvers as listed in the first paragraph of \S\ref{sec:benchmarks} only appears in computing time (as shown in supplementary tables~\ref{tab:basic_fql_2arm}--\ref{tab:subrew_10arm}).
+Therefore, we select the Trust-Region algorithm as the default solver in the following discussion (figures~\ref{fig:2ab} and~\ref{fig:10ab}) because of its robustness, numerical stability, and broad applicability across different problem scales.
+Readers may refer to \S\ref{sec:app_table} of the supplementary material for the detailed numerical values corresponding to the figures~\ref{fig:2ab} and~\ref{fig:10ab}, as well as those results from the other local minimization solvers that are not included in the figures.